 With a world-renowned coastline, pristine lakes and wind-swept green hills and mountains, Wales is the perfect place for remote and cosy getaways in nature.
 Check out these stunning places to stay across the country, from Pengenffordd to Cemaes Bay.

 This comfortable shepherd’s hut is nestled in woodland in Crai Valley, in an area of exceptionally low light pollution.
-It sleeps four and has a hideaway and tree house for the kids.
-There’s also a stream, a footpath to a pub 2.5mi (4km) away (you don’t want to be so remote that you can’t have a pub dinner now, do you?) and wonderful views.
+It sleeps four and has a hideaway and a treehouse for the kids.
+There are also a stream, a footpath to a pub 2.5mi (4km) away (you don’t want to be so remote that you can’t have a pub dinner now, do you?) and wonderful views.